tk2u/TurnStyle/README.md

 # GetDressed
-Open source closet mobile and desktop application that uses ML and AI to choose your OOTD
+Closet App.
+A mobile and desktop application that uses ML and AI to choose your OOTD.